 - You can use a wok to prepare the Doi Ilish or can use a microwave oven to make it.
 Both the processes mentioned below:

 - Using Wok or Pan: Take a deep bottom Pan or Wok and pour Fish chunks along with the marinade in the pan and add around 2 Cup of water to the mixture.
 Cover the pan with a lid and cook on medium flame for around 15 minutes.
-Flip fish pieces in halfway and cook till you get desired consistency of the gravy.
+Flip fish pieces and cook till you get desired consistency of the gravy.

 - Using Microwave: Take a Microwave safe deep bowl and pour Fish chunks along with the marinade in the pan and add around 2 Cup of water to the mixture and Cook in High Temperature for 5 minutes and then in 40% temperature for around 15 minutes.